GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     exec gunicorn -b :5000 --certfile=/home/cffa/certs/cffa-selfsigned.crt --keyfile=/home/cffa/certs/cffa-selfsigned.key --access-logfile - --error-logfile - -w 1 server:app
     ```

 39. Now create the Dockerfile - this is used to build the container.
-Note the password on the first RUN line will need changing.
+Note the password on the first RUN line should be changed.

     ```bash
     vi Dockerfile